top of page

 The pelvis is the base from which the spine and upper body functions, and it is the attachment point for our propulsive system (our legs).

-The lumbo-pelvic complex is in fact the cornerstone of many of the various different activities we pursue on a daily basis.
-It often reflects problems in other parts of the body as they create an influence on the lumbo-pelvic complex that creates an imbalance.
+The lumbo-pelvic complex is in fact the cornerstone of many of the various different activities we pursue on a daily basis and good lumbo-pelvic function is important for healthy active movement.

-By assessing and treating this cornerstone of body function, and by rectifying all the many and varied inputs from other parts of the body that can create problems (and addressing them also) a start can be made toward rectifying your problem.
+By assessing and treating this cornerstone of body function, and by rectifying all the many and varied inputs from other parts of the body that can create problems (and addressing them also) a start can be made toward restoring optimal function.

 FUNCTIONAL MOVEMENT ASSESSMENT